 How To Cut Up a Bell Pepper

 Cutting up vegetables like bell peppers is a challenge.
 Here's to handle them.
 Cut off the top and bottom.
 Stand the pepper up and cut a slice through the side to open it up.
 Remove the large seed core.

 Lay the pepper flat and holding your knife parallel to the cutting board, trim out the ribs and seeds that are left.
 From here, cut the pepper into long thin slices.
 Lay them together, then cut across creating a perfect dice.

-How to Remove From the Cob
+How to Cut Corn From the Cob

 For the corn, remove the husk and silk, then drop into boiling salted water for three minutes.
 Remove the corn and drain on a kitchen towel.
 With a sharp knife, cut the cob in half to make it more manageable.
 Stand the cob on end, then cut the kernels from the cob into strips and set aside.

-- Those cute little mini pots are called cocottes, from Le Creuset, available on Amazon in many colors.
+Those cute little mini pots are called cocottes, from Le Creuset, available on Amazon in many colors.
 So fun to serve side dishes and individual portions in.

-Summer Vegetable Medley
+Colorful Summer Vegetable Medley